TADI-I/HTML/README.md

 # HTML

-this is all my 2023 HTML projects completed and uncompleted
+There are all my HTML projects completed and uncompleted